 Installing it is quite easy.
 There are grip handles underneath that hold it in the right position; two handles to help your child with his or her toilet insecurity, and a comfortable water-resistant seat cushion.

 But when it comes to the difficulty of installing and removing it, both toilet rings share some menaces.
 For example, you’d have to slide your hands into the toilet to remove the grip handles and hooks.
 Gross, I know.

 Still, if you’ve got a clean toilet and a nice pair of gloves, that shouldn’t be a problem.

 Besides this, there is a second bummer.
 This product is not as versatile.
 It works fine on a round or U-shaped toilet, but it does not fare well with a V-shaped seat.
 There’s always a small opening between it and the seat.

-And yes, the splash guard works as you mean it.
+And yes, the splash guard works well enough.

-So, this was all about the Best potty Chairs for Big Toddlers.
-Of course, each of the above products has its plus points and negative ones.
+So, that was all about the best potty chairs for big toddlers.
+Of course, each of the above products has its merits as well as negative points.
 You’d just have to look at your needs and then weigh those to get to the right product.
-I hope this list helps you with that.
+I hope this list helps you with your search.

-Do let me know in the comments which one has caught your attention or suggest some you think this list should include.
+Do let me know in the comments which potty has caught your attention or suggest some you think this list should include.

 Good luck with training your little one!